ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 The usage limits discussed below apply per cryptographic key; rotating keys can extend secure usage beyond these bounds.

+## Output Format and Encoding

+The output of non-deterministic encryption is binary data.

+For applications that require text representation (e.g., logging, JSON encoding, or text-based protocols), the binary output MUST be encoded.
+Common encoding options include hexadecimal and Base64.

+The choice of encoding is application-specific and outside the scope of this specification.
+However, implementations SHOULD document their chosen encoding method clearly.

+## ipcrypt-nd and ipcrypt-ndx

 This document defines two instantiations:

 - **`ipcrypt-nd`:** Uses the KIASU‑BC tweakable block cipher with an 8‑byte (64‑bit) tweak.